-Figure 5.4-1 summarizes Agnico Eagle payroll for 2015 to 2023 and payroll for all Kitikmeot-based and on-site employees (IIBA and non-IIBA), as well as Inuit employees.
-Note that this excludes Agnico Eagle payroll for Yellowknife and Toronto-based employees, as well as payroll of on-site contractors.
+Figure 5.4-1 summarizes Agnico Eagle payroll for 2015 to 2024 and payroll for all Kitikmeot-based and onsite employees (IIBA and non-IIBA), as well as Inuit employees.
+Note that this excludes Agnico Eagle payroll for Yellowknife and Toronto-based employees, as well as the payroll of onsite contractors.
 The total payroll substantially increased with the commencement of Project production in 2017, with continued increases in 2018 and 2019, and a decrease in 2020 and 2021 as a result of reduced operational capacity at the Project due to the COVID-19 pandemic.
-The suspension of the Project production contributed to further decline in payroll in 2022 and 2023.
-In 2023, total payroll was \$10.7 million, with \$0.8 million of that paid to Inuit employees.
+The suspension of the Project production contributed to a further decline in payroll from 2022 to 2024.
+In 2023, total payroll was \$10.7 million, with \$0.8 million paid to Inuit employees.
+In 2024, payroll continued to be lower but comparable to levels achieved in 2023.
+The total payroll paid by Agnico Eagle was \$10.4 million in 2024, with \$0.8 million of that paid to Inuit employees.